samuell360/Rx-Forecaster-Supply-Chain/README.md

 ## 📽️ Live Demo & Screenshots

 ### 🌐 Try It Live
-**[Live Demo](https://rxforecaster-demo.herokuapp.com/dashboard)** ← Click to see it in action!
+**[🚀 Live Demo](https://rx-forecaster-supply-chain.onrender.com/dashboard)** ← Click to see it in action!
-*Note: Demo runs on free hosting, so it might take 30 seconds to wake up*
+*Note: Hosted on Render free tier, may take 30 seconds to wake up first time*

 ### 📸 Screenshots
 ![RxForecaster Dashboard](./screenshots/dashboard.png)